-At the $\bar{P}ANDA$ experiment (antiproton annihilation at Darmstadt) at the Facility for Antiproton and Ion Research (FAIR) at GSI in Darmstadt (Germany) cooled antiprotons collide with stationary hydrogen atoms to perform experiments in the charm and strange quark sector with a very high precision[1].
-The antiproton beam will have a luminosity up to $2 \cdot 10^{32} \text{ cm}^{-2} \text{s}^{-1}$ and cover a momentum range from 1.5 GeV/c up to 15 GeV/c.
-The main physics program of the $\bar{P}ANDA$
+At the PANDA experiment (antiproton annihilation at Darmstadt) at the Facility for Antiproton and Ion Research (FAIR) at GSI in Darmstadt (Germany) cooled 5 antiprotons collide with stationary hydrogen atoms to perform experiments in the charm and strange quark sector with a very high precision[1].
+The antiproton beam will have a luminosity up to 2 ⋅ 1032 cm-2s-1 and cover a momentum range from 1.5 GeV/c up to 10 15 GeV/c.
+The main physics program of the PANDA experiment aims to do hadron spectroscopy in the char-

-- 15 GeV/c.
-The main physics program of the PANDA experiment aims to do hadron spectroscopy in the charmonium mass range and to search for exotic hadrons, i.e. hybrids and glueballs.
-Also hypernuclei, nucleons containing a strange quark, will be measured and - the changing properties of hadrons in nuclear matter are studied[2].
-The PANDA detector will run without a hardware trigger with continuous readout and will have a data rate in the order of 200 GB/s, which needs to be reduced by a factor of 100.
+- experiment aims to do hadron spectroscopy in the charmonium mass range and to search for exotic hadrons, i.e. hybrids and glueballs.
+Also hypernuclei, nucleons containing a strange quark, will be measured and the changing properties of hadrons in nuclear matter are - studied[2].
+The PANDA detector will run without a hardware trigger with continuous readout and will have a data rate in the order of 200 GB/s, which needs to 35 be reduced by a factor of 100.
 Because of the triggerless architecture, a fast sub-detector with a time resolution below 100 ps to sort events, associate tracks to events and providing time stamps for interactions is required[3, 4, 5, 6].
 Since there is no start and stop counter for a time of flight measurement, timestamps from the same event from different tracks are used to calculate the event time (t_0) .
 Furthermore the TOF detector identifies charged low momentum particles that are not detected by the DIRC detector[7] because they are too slow to produce Cherenkov light.
-Also the TOF provides information for the EMC if a particle has already showered in the radiator bars of the DIRC.
-Because of the late inclusion of the TOF detector during the design process of PANDA it must fit in the 2 cm space between the DIRC and the EMC.
+Also the TOF provides information for the EMC if a particle has already showered in the radiator bars of the DIRC, Because of the late inclusion of the TOF detector during the design process of PANDA it must fit in the 2 cm space between the DIRC and the EMC.